-- Enabling all members of the Congregation to continue with their individual ministries for as long as possible; - Investing time and finances in properties suitable to meet the charity's objectives; and - Inviting interested persons to become members of the Province and looking at new ways of attracting and widening membership of the Congregation.
+- Enabling all members of the Congregation to continue with their individual ministries for as long as possible; and - Investing time and finances in properties suitable to meet the charity's objectives.

-Enabling and supporting members in a variety of religious and charitable works

-Throughout the year sisters continued to carry out various forms of charitable works in order to fulfil their individual ministries.
+Enabling and supporting members in a variety of religious and charitable works Throughout the year sisters continued to carry out various forms of charitable works in order to fulfil their individual ministries.
 This work enables the charity to reach out to those in need within society generally and benefit a very significant number of people.

-The religious and charitable works of individual members of the Congregation can be divided into these principal areas: worship and prayer, the social and pastoral work of the sisters; trusteeships and support of schools; ministry and the support of overseas missionary work.
+The religious and charitable works of individual members of the Congregation can be divided into these principal areas: worship and prayer, the social and pastoral work of the sisters, trusteeships and support of schools, ministry and the support of overseas missionary work and supporting younger members of the Congregation to live and study in the West to promote our charism.